flatironinstitute/Cryo-EM-Heterogeneity-Challenge-1/README.md

 <h1 align='center'>Cryo-EM Heterogeniety Challenge</h1>

-This repository contains the code used to analyse the submissions for the [Inaugural Flatirion Cryo-EM Heterogeneity Challenge](https://www.simonsfoundation.org/flatiron/center-for-computational-biology/structural-and-molecular-biophysics-collaboration/heterogeneity-in-cryo-electron-microscopy/).
+This repository contains the code used to analyse the submissions for the [Inaugural Flatiron Cryo-EM Heterogeneity Challenge](https://www.simonsfoundation.org/flatiron/center-for-computational-biology/structural-and-molecular-biophysics-collaboration/heterogeneity-in-cryo-electron-microscopy/).

 ## Scope